tcmoorer/CSCI-215/Section 1 - Introduction/Content.md

 JavaScript is one of the 3 languages all web developers must learn:

-1. HTML to define the content of web pages
+1. [HTML](https://www.w3schools.com/html/default.asp) to define the content of web pages.
-2. CSS to specify the layout of web pages
+2. [CSS](https://www.w3schools.com/css/default.asp) to specify the layout of web pages.
-3. JavaScript to program the behavior of web pages
+3. [JavaScript](https://www.w3schools.com/js/default.asp) to program the behavior of web pages.

-## 2. JS Introduction - What can JavaScript do?
+## 2. Introduction - What can JavaScript do?

 ### JavaScript Can Change HTML Content